microsoft/vscode-wiki/Roadmap.md

 * [x] Support to view changes directly inside the editor using a peek/inline experience
 * Investigate integrated history view
+* :runner: Investigate support to better collaborate on pull requests

 ## Node, JavaScript, and TypeScript Development